jserv/muxleq/README.md

 designs.

 ## eForth
+The image is a variant of Forth known as "eForth," though the meaning of the 'e' is open to interpretation—possibly "embedded," among other possibilities.
+This implementation of eForth differs from standard ANS Forth implementations, notably lacking constructs like the "do...loop" and its variants.

+The concept behind eForth was to develop a system that required only a small set of primitives—around 30—written in assembly, to create a highly portable and reasonably efficient Forth.
+Bill Muench originally developed eForth, with later enhancements made by Dr. Chen-Hanson Ting.

-`muxleq.fth` serves as both a cross-compiler and an eForth interpreter specifically designed for a SUBLEQ variant.
-This Forth implementation originates from an eForth version crafted for a 16-bit bit-serial CPU.
-The cross-compiler, which is compatible with Gforth, has undergone comprehensive testing and is fully operational.
+`muxleq.fth` functions as both a cross-compiler and an eForth interpreter, specifically designed for MUXLEQ.
+Written entirely in Forth, `muxleq.fth` has been verified for compatibility with Gforth and can also be executed using a pre-generated eForth image running on a MUXLEQ machine.

 The cross-compilation process functions as outlined below:
-1. SUBLEQ assembler: A specialized assembler for the SUBLEQ architecture enables low-level machine code generation tailored to the SUBLEQ instruction set.
+1. Assembler: A specialized assembler for the MUXLEQ architecture enables low-level machine code generation tailored to the instruction set.
-2. Virtual machine: Leveraging the SUBLEQ assembler, a virtual machine is constructed.
-This VM is capable of supporting higher-level programming constructs, facilitating the seamless execution of Forth code within the SUBLEQ environment.
+2. Virtual machine: Leveraging the MUXLEQ assembler, a virtual machine is constructed.
+This VM is capable of supporting higher-level programming constructs, facilitating the seamless execution of Forth code within the MUXLEQ environment.
 3. Forth word definitions: These definitions are instrumental in building a full-fledged Forth interpreter, allowing for the creation, compilation, and execution of Forth programs.